JJBR13/Justin-Brown-milestone-project-one/README.md

 ## User Stories

-### Holiday Bound Clients
+### Holiday Bound Client

-*These are users already looking for a holiday or been referred by family, friends or existing clients.*
+*These are users already looking for a holiday or have been referred by family, friends, or existing clients.*

-* Want to see variety and style of campervans available to hire.
+* Being a holiday bound client, I want to see a variety and style of campervans available to hire.
-* Information on the different vans, allowing educated choice that best suits them.
+* Being a holiday bound client, I want to be able to show my family one mobile device.
-* Easy viewing, not stressful and allowing easily contactable.
+* Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

-### Limited Holiday Options
+### Limited Holiday Option

 *Defining the user that may have limiting factors for their holiday away.
-For example, someone who dislikes flying or leave wanting a domestic holiday.*
+For example, someone who dislikes flying or leaves wanting a domestic holiday.*

-* I want a taste of whether this is a holiday I want to go on.
+* Having limited holiday options, I want a taste of whether this is a holiday I want to go on.
-* Be able to contact support with easily, with concerns or questions that may need answers.
+* Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.
-* See previous customer comments, allowing trust within the company.
+* Having limited holiday options, I want to see previous customer comments as a trustworthy company.

 ### Travel broker

 *Travel agents who collaborate with the company to book vans throughout the year*

-* There are travel companies within the industry that use Luv 4-Wheels to provide options to prospective clients as a holiday option.
+* As a travel broker, I want to be able to promote your services to prospective clients as a holiday option.
-* Easy to navigate site to be able to show prospective clients the holiday services offered.
+* As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.
-* Up-to-date gallery of images of the van and locations travelled to create insight and hype for the customer.
+* As a travel broker, I want an up-to-date gallery of images of the van and locations traveled to create insight and hype for the customer.

 ## Design